 Our leadership in innovation in western Sydney is apparent when it comes to delivering on patient needs.
 Now we’re extending this to the design of our non-clinical space.

-Activity based working is a collaborative process with an end result that will be determined by the input of Westmead staff.
-The Western Sydney Local Health District (WSLHD) wants to create a welcoming workplace that enhances an integrated way of working, connecting healthcare to the community.
+Western Sydney Local Health District (WSLHD) has adopted activity-based working (ABW) to create welcoming workplaces that enhance an integrated way of working, connecting healthcare to the community.

 The way we work is changing significantly.
 Across the precinct we are working more collaboratively, we have access to new and improved technology, the way we deliver healthcare is changing and how we undertake research and further education continues to evolve.

-The Westmead Redevelopment provides a unique opportunity to assess the way we work, our work spaces and the tools we use at work.
-We are seeing significant upgrades to work place ICT services and operational structures.
-We must ensure our workplaces remain flexible into the future.
+The Westmead Redevelopment provides a unique opportunity to assess our work spaces and the tools we use at work.
+We are seeing significant upgrades to work place ICT services and operational structures, and we must ensure our workplaces remain flexible into the future.

 We have a range resources that outline activity based workiing for staff members.